-The Breede river is situated in the southwest corner of South Africa (Western Cape province), has a catchment area of 12,384 km2 and is approximately 337 km long.
-The topography of the Breede river basin is characterized by mountain ranges in the north and west, the wide Breede river valley, and the rolling hills of the Overberg.
-The river's source catchment is in the Skurweberge mountain range above Ceres.
+The Breede River is situated in the southwest corner of South Africa (Western Cape province), has a catchment area of 12,384 km2, and is approximately 337 km long.
+The topography of the Breede River basin is characterized by mountain ranges in the north and west, the wide Breede River Valley, and the rolling hills of the Overberg.
+The river's source catchment is in the Skurweberg mountain range above Ceres.

-The basin is characterized by two rainfall patterns: in most of the basin the predominant rains falls in the months of May and August, while year-round rainfall pattern prevails in the far southeast.
-The orographical influence of the high mountain ranges introduces a large spatial variability in the mean annual precipitation (MAP).
-In the high mountainous regions in the southwest, the maximum MAP exceeds 3000 mm, but rainfall is as low 250 mm in the central and northeastern Breede river basin.
-The average potential mean annual evaporation ranges from 1200 mm in the south to 1700 mm in the north of the basin.
+The basin is characterized by two rainfall patterns: In most of the basin the predominant rain falls in the months of May and August, while a year-round rainfall pattern prevails in the far southeast.
+The orographic influence of the high mountain ranges introduces a large spatial variability in the mean annual precipitation (MAP).
+In the high mountainous regions in the southwest, the maximum MAP exceeds 3,000 mm, but rainfall is as low 250 mm in the central and northeastern Breede River basin.
+The average potential mean annual evaporation ranges from 1,200 mm in the south to 1,700 mm in the north of the basin.

-The Breede river and its various tributaries contain sensitive aquatic ecosystems and support ecologically important wetlands.
-The Papenkuils Wetland in the Upper Breede in particular is significant, as this system contains a variety of wetland and terrestrial flora that are not found or conserved elsewhere.
-The wetland is particularly vulnerable due to reduced water availability and retention, as a consequence of local disturbances and activities within the catchments upstream.
-The Breede river estuary is one of the most valuable in the country but also one of the most threatened owing to upstream development.
-The estuary is the nursery and recruitment zone for an extensive marine fishery, and contains highly sensitive marshes and mudflats.
+The Breede River and its various tributaries contain sensitive aquatic ecosystems and support ecologically important wetlands.
+The Papenkuils wetland in the upper Breede in particular is significant, as this system contains a variety of wetland and terrestrial flora that are not found or conserved elsewhere.
+The wetland is particularly vulnerable due to reduced water availability and retention as a consequence of local disturbances and activities within the catchments upstream.
+The Breede River estuary is one of the most valuable in the country but also one of the most threatened, owing to upstream development.
+The estuary is the nursery and recruitment zone for an extensive marine fishery and contains highly sensitive marshes and mudflats.

-Land-use is primarily for agriculture with large intensive irrigation enterprises in the Breede and Riviersonderend river valleys.
-The Breede river basin is part of a larger Western Cape Water Supply Scheme (WCWSS), which moves water around the Western Cape to provide the City of Cape Town (CCT) and surrounds, among others.
+Land use is primarily agriculture, with large, intensive irrigation enterprises in the Breede and Riviersonderend river valleys.
+The Breede River basin is part of the larger Western Cape Water Supply Scheme (WCWSS), which moves water around the Western Cape to provide for the city of Cape Town (CCT) and its surroundings, among others.
 Over 67 percent of allocable water in the basin is for irrigated agriculture, with 11 percent predominantly for urban use.